 2. Investor Conventional Mortgage:

 Investor Conventional Mortgage: For investors intending to rent out all units, an investor conventional mortgage is available.
 Although the down payment and interest rates might be slightly higher than owner-occupied loans, this option still offers reasonable terms as they are backed by Freddie and Fannie Mae.
-These loans require to be on your credit report and you need to be eligible income-wise for these loans.
+These loans are required to be on your credit report and you need to be eligible income-wise for these loans.

 An alternative to this loan is a DSCR loan.
 Specifically, for nonowner-occupied investment properties.
 These tend to be higher rates and are created by private lending companies, not your standard financial institution.
 It is one great way to be able to grow a portfolio.